 A vision board is a board you create with pictures or items relating to places you want to go, things you want to do and what you want for your life.
 You might prefer to think of it as your goal or aspiration board.
 Your board can be created on a strong piece of cardboard or a pin board.
 Creating the board is fun and easy.
 I waded through magazines and books to find pictures that resonated with me and represented what I wanted to achieve.
 As time went on I added more to my board and best of all I started ticking things off.
 That was the biggest buzz.

 Your vision board gives you focus.
 It takes your mind away from your negative situation and helps you look towards better things.
 When you dwell with your negative thoughts you keep attracting more negative energy into your life and that is why tuning into positive thoughts is so important.
 It doesn’t mean you don’t hurt and you block everything out it’s just a way of turning a bad situation into a better one.

-Here are four points to consider about your board:
+Here are four points to consider about your vision board: